emrgnt-cmplxty/fermi/docs/0.old/front-end/near-api-js.md

 ---
 id: near-api-js
-title: Axion-API-JS (JavaScript Library)
+title: Fermi-API-JS (JavaScript Library)
 sidebar_label: Overview
 ---

-> `near-api-js` is a JavaScript/TypeScript library for development of decentralized applications on the Axion platform.
-It works in conjunction with our [RPC endpoints](/docs/api/rpc) to help you connect your application to the Axion blockchain.
+> `near-api-js` is a JavaScript/TypeScript library for development of decentralized applications on the Fermi platform.
+It works in conjunction with our [RPC endpoints](/docs/api/rpc) to help you connect your application to the Fermi blockchain.

 | Resource                                                      | Description                                                               |
 | ------------------------------------------------------------- | ------------------------------------------------------------------------- |